Programs

 Focus: Communication (Non-Verbal)

-“Starting Fires” focuses on these non-verbal components:
+“FIRES” focuses on these non-verbal components:

 Outcomes

-• Increasing Employee Morale– Employees feeling they are being heard and understood when communicating at the workplace will have a direct impact on improved morale and overall culture.
+• Increasing Employee Morale– Employees feeling that they are being heard and understood when communicating at the workplace will have a direct impact on improved morale and overall culture.

 • “Working in the Moment”